 Method of Sale

 Sales Contract and Delivery of Deed - In connection with the purchase of a lot, you will be asked to sign a sales contract (“Parcel Purchase Agreement”).
-If you wish to finance a portion of the purchase price, we may assist you by lending you money and securing your loan with a mortgage against the property.
 In general, a total deposit of ten percent (10%) of the purchase price will be required at the time of signing the sales contract.
-If your lot is fully paid at the time of closing, the deed to the property (the Belize registered “Land Certificate”) will be delivered to you after closing.
+When your lot is fully paid at the time of closing, the deed to the property (the Belize registered “Land Certificate”) will be delivered to you after closing.

 Regardless of the laws of Belize, the Seller will issue to you, within 180 days after the purchase agreement is signed, documentary evidence that a purchase has taken place, regardless of any outstanding mortgages on your lot.
 The Seller will register these transfer documents in Belize and you will be afforded all protections that such documents provide after being registered under Belize law.
 Upon full payment by purchasers, a registered Land Certificate will be delivered to the Seller from the Government of Belize, which will thereafter be forwarded to the purchaser.